What Does a Geotechnical Engineer Do?

 The first step when hiring a great geotechnical engineer is a well-crafted job description.
 Below are real-world examples to help give you the best chance of success on your recruiting journey.

-When it comes to building new infrastructure, one of the most important aspects to consider is the foundation.
-A geotechnical engineer is a type of civil engineer who studies soil and rock properties to help design the best foundation for everything from roads to new buildings.
-Geotechnical engineers also have to assess the stability of adjacent slopes as well as the risk of avalanches and landslides.
-[Your Company Name] is hiring experienced geotechnical engineers with excellent communication and advanced computer skills.
+When it comes to building new infrastructure, one of the most important aspects to consider is its foundation.
+A geotechnical engineer is a type of civil engineer who studies soil and rock properties to help design the best foundation, from roads to new buildings.
+Geotechnical engineers are also responsible for assessing the stability of adjacent slopes, and the risk of avalanches and landslides.
+[Your Company Name] is looking to hire experienced geotechnical engineers with excellent communication and advanced computer skills.

 Typical duties and responsibilities